Skip to content

 The Intel MMX Architecture

 The Intel MMX Architecture has eight general-purpose floating-point registers (80-bit wide) in the floating point unit.
-For floating point operations, 64 bits are used for mantras and the rest 16 bits for exponential.
+For floating point operations, 64 bits are used for the mantissa and the remaining 16 bits for exponential.
 Intel MMX instructions use these floating point registers as MMX registers and use only the 64-bit mantissa portion of these registers to store MMX operands.
 Therefore, the MMX programmers virtually get eight new MMX registers, each of 64 bits.
 Since the MMX registers are all 64-bit long, one can pack a total of 8-pixel values (every 8 bits) in a single register.

-Feature of MMX
+Features of MMX

 The following features are added using the MMX technology